Legal

 When you create an account or are invited to the platform, we collect your name, email address, and organisation membership.
 Authentication is handled by our identity management provider (see Section 6).

-Cameras installed on construction sites capture images of the site at configured intervals.
-These images may incidentally contain images of workers or other individuals on site.
-Site operators are responsible for displaying appropriate notices on-site in accordance with applicable national law.
-Imagery is stored on EU-based cloud storage infrastructure.
+We process several categories of construction site imagery: (a) periodic photographs captured automatically by fixed cameras installed on site, (b) drone photographs uploaded by the client, and (c) 360° panoramic images uploaded for site walk navigation.
+Any of these may incidentally contain images of workers, visitors, or other individuals on site.
+Site operators are responsible for displaying appropriate notices on-site and informing affected individuals in accordance with applicable national law.
+All imagery is stored on EU-based cloud storage infrastructure.

 We use strictly necessary cookies for session management and authentication.
 See our Cookie Policy for details.